Maya (given name)

-Maya is a female name in various languages with various meanings.
-In Sanskrit, for instance, Māyā means "illusion or magic", and is also an alternate name of the Hindu goddess Lakshmi.
+Maya is a primarily feminine name in various languages with various meanings.
+Originally from Sanskrit, the ancient Indian language, Māyā means "the illusory nature of reality or the illusion of creation", and is an alternate name of the Hindu goddess Lakshmi.

 In the Tupi language, of southern Brazil, it means "mother", while Mayara means "grandmother".
 In the Māori language, the name means "courage" or "bravery", and is popular for Māori girls in New Zealand.
 The name may be a variant form of the Greek theonym Maia (Μαῖα in Ancient Greek), the eldest of the Pleiades and the mother of Hermes in Greek and Roman mythology.

-Variously spelled Maia or Maja it can also be used as a short form of Maria or Mary in Germany, the Scandinavian countries, and various East European and Balkan countries.
+Variously spelled Maia or Maja it can also be used as a short form of Maria or Mary in Christian culture such as Germany, the Scandinavian countries, and various East European and Balkan countries.
 Maya is also used as a short form for the name Amalia or the Basque name Amaia or Amaya (meaning "the end") in Spanish-speaking countries.